muoyo/rock-identifier/PROGRESS.md

   - Smooth transitions and haptic feedback throughout the experience

 ## Phase 3: Collection Management
-⏳ **Up Next**
+⏳ **In Progress**

-### Planning:
+### Current Focus:
+- Enhancing the CollectionManager class with improved data management
+- Developing the CollectionItem model with proper Codable support
-- Design collection grid layout with filtering options
+- Building the collection grid UI using SwiftUI's LazyVGrid
-- Create collection item cards with preview images
-- Implement favorite marking and organization features
-- Add date tracking and sorting functionality
+- Implementing filtering, favoriting, and sorting capabilities
+- Creating an intuitive and delightful collection browsing experience

+### Action Items (Short-term):
+1. Review existing CollectionManager and enhance with timestamp tracking
+2. Create CollectionItem model with all necessary properties
+3. Implement basic grid layout for the collection view
+4. Add filtering controls (All/Favorites/Recent)
-- Design empty state for new users
+5. Design empty state for new users with guidance
-- Add swipe-to-delete and bulk actions

-## Action Items:
-1. Begin collection management interface implementation
-2. Design filtering system (All/Favorites/Recent)
+### Action Items (Mid-term):
-3. Create collection item cards with preview images
+1. Build collection item detail view with all properties
-4. Implement favorite toggle functionality
+2. Implement edit functionality for collection items
-5. Design empty state experience
+3. Add search and advanced filtering capabilities
+4. Create swipe actions for quick item management
+5. Implement bulk selection mode for batch operations

+### Action Items (Long-term):
+1. Optimize collection storage for performance
+2. Enhance data persistence with error handling
+3. Add sharing and export functionality
+4. Apply visual polish and performance optimization
+5. Ensure smooth transitions and animations

 ## Notes:
 - The app follows a freemium model with a hard limit of 3 identifications for free tier users